Find a Full-Time Job

 Create/Update your Resume and Cover Letter

-Click on any of the links below to open sample resumes.
-Even if there is not a resume here for your particular major, these samples may help you get ideas for how you would like your resume to be formatted.
+Check out our Resources page for sample resumes.
+Even if there is not a resume here for your particular major, those samples may help you get ideas for how you would like your resume to be formatted.
 Check out different samples to see new formatting ideas or how to arrange and describe your specific experiences.

 How to Research Employers